For Caregivers: Coping Tips

 Bereavement and depression

-Over time, after a serious health event, stress should gradually lessen.
+Over time, after a serious health event, stress should slowly lessen.
 But your life may have changed.
 Realizing this may cause grief, both for you and your loved one.
 Contact your healthcare provider if either of you shows signs of depression.
 Treatment can help you find hope, even when you think nothing can help.
+Signs of depression can include:

 Feeling down most of the time